mozartamadeus1756/IMDB/README.md

 npm run dev
 ```

 ## Other

-To show how my project is built i've made a system sketch
+To show how my project is built i've made a system sketch:

 ```mermaid
 graph TD